matveynator/chicha-isotope-map/README.md

 2. Add a screenshot and a brief blurb (city, area, what your measurements cover).
 3. Leave a note in the project repository’s Issues.

-The Chicha Isotope Map was created for the **Dmitry Ignatenko Radiation Research Lab** and inspired by **Safecast**, the Japanese community of citizen‑scientists who turned the Fukushima tragedy into scientific knowledge.
-By searching, measuring, and sharing the truth about radiation, you make the invisible visible and help the world avoid repeating Chernobyl and Fukushima.
-Your work is the light of science, safety, and hope.
-Thank you for turning background radiation from a source of fear into a source of understanding — for seeking, measuring, sharing, and having the courage to go first.
+The Chicha Isotope Map was created for the Dmitry Ignatenko Radiation Research Lab, and finds its inspiration in Safecast — the remarkable Japanese community of citizen-scientists who transformed the tragedy of Fukushima into a gift of scientific knowledge.
+By searching, measuring, and openly sharing the truth about radiation, you make the invisible visible.
+In doing so, you help the world avoid repeating the painful lessons of Chernobyl and Fukushima.
+Your work is a light — of science, of safety, and of hope.
+Thank you for turning background radiation from something feared into something understood.
+Thank you for your courage: for seeking, measuring, sharing, and — above all — for being the first to step forward.
+We also extend our heartfelt gratitude to the AtomFast and Radiacode communities for their invaluable contributions — for measuring, and for generously sharing their data with the world.